wellcomecollection/aws-account-infrastructure/docs/users-iam-roles-accounts-and-so-on/what-are-our-aws-accounts.md

 Another old account; contents unknown.

+The root email address for this account is <s.strategy@wellcome.org>, which is a shared inbox.

 ## Closed accounts

 For historical reference, these are accounts we used to have but have since closed: